Fully Funded MFA Programs

 The School's Side of the Deal

-Getting into a fully funded MFA program is an awesome way to get an education, but it's also a deal where both the school and the student have an obligation to fulfill.
+Getting into a fully funded MFA program is an awesome way to get an education, but its also a deal where both the school and the student have an obligation to fulfill.
 On the school's side, that usually means waiving the cost of tuition for the student.
 The definition of full funding varies from school to school when it comes to MFA programs.
 Generally, though, schools define it as covering the cost of tuition in addition to any combination of the following:

 • A modest stipend for living expenses (based on the average cost of living in the area)